keldaanCommunity/pokemonAutoChess/changelog/patch-3.4.md

 # Changes to Items
-- Nerf Defensive Ribbon: now longer gives Attack & Spe Def, doubles the stack needed
+- Nerf Defensive Ribbon: no longer gives Special Def, doubles the stacks needed

 # Changes to Stages